ordina-jworks/ordina-jworks.github.io/_posts/2017-06-21-pragmatic-architecture-today.md

 > [Simon Brown](http://www.codingthearchitecture.com/authors/sbrown/)
 >
-> Just enough up front design to create firm foundations for the software product and its delivery.
+> Just enough up-front design to create firm foundations for the software product and its delivery.

 But what does _just enough_ mean?
 Just enough depends on a lot of variables like budget, scope, team, ...